missionpinball/mpf-docs/events/overview/index.rst

 * The game mode will look for ball_drain events which it will handle by ending the current player's ball.
-* The scoring system might look for a shot hit event to add points to the player's score.
+* The variable_player system might look for a shot hit event to add points to the player's score.
 * A jackpot mode might look for a ramp made event to play a show which will flash some lights and display a jackpot slide.